biologyguy/RD-MCL/README.md

  speciation'[¹](https://github.com/biologyguy/RD-MCL#references), which is now a concept broadly used as a predictor of shared gene function among species[²⁻³](https://github.com/biologyguy/RD-MCL#references).
 From a systematics perspective, orthology also represents a natural schema for classifying/naming genes coherently.
-As we move into the foreseeable future, when the genomes of all species on the planet have been sequences, it will be important to catalog the evolutionary history of all genes and label them in a rational way.
+As we move into the foreseeable future, when the genomes of all species on the planet have been sequenced, it will be important to catalog the evolutionary history of all genes and label them in a rational way.
 Considerable effort has been made to programmatically identify orthologs, leading to excellent software solutions and several large public databases for genome-scale predictions.
 What is currently missing, however, is a convenient method for fine-grained analysis of